 My next stop was Eden South located at No. 3 Company Street.
 It is housed in a lovely traditional Caribbean house, brightly painted in yellow.
 I knew the building had a story and hoped the goodies inside would too.
 And I was right!
 Locally made hot sauces and fruit preserves lined beautiful wood shelves.
 Framed black and white photos sat on West Indian style tables.
 There was a display of small market baskets, and a large one.
 A table of books by local authors, shirts with island motifs, and small pieces of artwork.
 I was greeted and told the history of the house, about the people in the old photos, and about the artisans whose products fill the shop.
 Eden South is a boutique of authentic Crucian treats!

-In From the Gecko I found an assortment of items including unique clothing, and a selection of locally made jewelry.
-A variety of earring designs filled the case.
+In From the Gecko I found an assortment of items including unique clothing, and a selection of locally made jewelry by several artists.
+A variety of beautiful earring designs filled the case.
 One of the collections was named the “Maria Collection” and the artist made them by incorporating metals and items collected from around her damaged home after Hurricane Maria.

 As I walked by Jolly Treasures in Pan Am Pavilion the t-shirts in the window suggested that I might not find locally made items there and I initially walked past, but I turned back, and was so happy that I did.
 Sitting at the counter was Editha Baptiste, her hands busy at work.
 She was making Caribbean Flip Dolls.
 Her shop is a mix of the typical souvenirs like magnets, shot glasses and t-shirts; plus, items that she makes herself.
 She is a seamstress.
 There is clothing for children and adults made with African and Madras fabrics.
 In the 18th century, on French Caribbean islands, Madras was popularly used in women’s clothing and head-wraps.
 Today the fabric is incorporated into many traditional wear outfits throughout the Caribbean including the U.S. Virgin Islands.
 Ms. Baptiste also makes and sells mocko jumbie dolls and ornaments, plus the Caribbean flip dolls.
 Mocko jumbies are traditional stilt dancers.
 And flip dolls are two dolls in one – just flip the large skirt to reveal the 2nd doll.